TonyChibi/git_instruction/git_instruction.md

 git merge branch_name_or_commit_code (-*merge the current version with a chosen one*)

 __There may be conflict between versions of a project if the same stroke appears to be different.
-You may choose between options there, eithere chose current, other or both to be in a state.__
+You may choose between options there, eithere chose current, other or both to be in a state.
+You will need to commit resultad state then__